Why is my cat hiding?

 There are a number of reasons your cat may hide, and this is behaviour the pet owner should be alert to.
 Some cats are naturally quite shy and prefer to remain out of the way.

 Pet owners can do their bit to try and bring out the confidence and trust in cats, but some cats will always just prefer to remain in the background.

 Some cats are afraid of strangers, we had a cat who was fine with just us around, but as soon as a stranger came up to the house he would run and hide.
 That was just his inherent nature, and not something to be overly concerned with.
 That’s just how he was.

 Some cats like to hide because they can.
 Our cat Levi loves to hop into cupboards when we’re not looking.
 He’s always been this way, so again, it’s not really a great concern.
 If we can’t find him, we start looking in the cupboards.
 He’s usually in one of them.

 Signs of illness

 Any changes in your cat’s behaviour warrants concern and that includes hiding.
 It may be a clue that something is bothering your cat, either stress, fear or possible sickness.
 If you have an otherwise outgoing cat who suddenly hides, it could be an indicator that there is an underlying problem.

 Cats are very stoic by nature and can hide signs of pain well.
 This is why it is important for the pet owner to be aware of what’s normal in our cats and alert to changes in behaviour as well as other symptoms.
-Common signs your cat is not well vary from disease to disease, but common symptoms may include:
+Common signs your cat does not well vary from disease to disease, but common symptoms may include: